Seneca the Younger: Imperial advisor

 From AD 54 to 62, Seneca acted as Nero's advisor, together with the praetorian prefect Sextus Afranius Burrus.
+Early in Nero's reign, his mother Agrippina exercised his authority to make decisions.
+Seneca and Burrus opposed this authoritarian matriarchy which had become the cause of irresponsibility of the emperor.
 One by-product of his new position was that Seneca was appointed suffect consul in 56.
 Seneca's influence was said to have been especially strong in the first year.
 Seneca composed Nero's accession speeches in which he promised to restore proper legal procedure and authority to the Senate.
 He also composed the eulogy for Claudius that Nero delivered at the funeral.
 Seneca's satirical skit Apocolocyntosis, which lampoons the deification of Claudius and praises Nero, dates from the earliest period of Nero's reign.
-In 55 AD, Seneca wrote On Clemency following Nero's murder of Britannicus, perhaps to assure the citizenry that the murder was the end, not the beginning of bloodshed.
+In AD 55, Seneca wrote On Clemency following Nero's murder of Britannicus, perhaps to assure the citizenry that the murder was the end, not the beginning of bloodshed.
 On Clemency is a work which, although it flatters Nero, was intended to show the correct (Stoic) path of virtue for a ruler.
 Tacitus and Dio suggest that Nero's early rule, during which he listened to Seneca and Burrus, was quite competent.
 However, the ancient sources suggest that, over time, Seneca and Burrus lost their influence over the emperor.
 In 59 they had reluctantly agreed to Agrippina's murder, and afterward Tacitus reports that Seneca had to write a letter justifying the murder to the Senate.

-In 58 AD the senator Publius Suillius Rufus made a series of public attacks on Seneca.
+In AD 58 the senator Publius Suillius Rufus made a series of public attacks on Seneca.
 These attacks, reported by Tacitus and Cassius Dio, included charges that, in a mere four years of service to Nero, Seneca had acquired a vast personal fortune of three hundred million sestertii by charging high interest on loans throughout Italy and the provinces.
 Suillius' attacks included claims of sexual corruption, with a suggestion that Seneca had slept with Agrippina.
 Tacitus, though, reports that Suillius was highly prejudiced: he had been a favorite of Claudius, and had been an embezzler and informant.
 In response, Seneca brought a series of prosecutions for corruption against Suillius: half of his estate was confiscated and he was sent into exile.
 However, the attacks reflect a criticism of Seneca that was made at the time and continued through later ages.
 Seneca was undoubtedly extremely rich: he had properties at Baiae and Nomentum, an Alban villa, and Egyptian estates.
 Cassius Dio even reports that the Boudica uprising in Britannia was caused by Seneca forcing large loans on the indigenous British aristocracy in the aftermath of Claudius's conquest of Britain, and then calling them in suddenly and aggressively.
 Seneca was sensitive to such accusations: his De Vita Beata ("On the Happy Life") dates from around this time and includes a defense of wealth along Stoic lines, arguing that properly gaining and spending wealth is appropriate behavior for a philosopher.